 Beginning in 1912, Czech native Rudolph Friml composed twenty Broadway operettas.
-His best scores were fresh and inventive enough to make the wildest romantic plots believable.
-Baritone Dennis King became a top matinee idol starring in three of Friml's biggest 1920s hits
+His best scores were fresh and inventive enough to make the wildest romantic plots believable, and his rich melodies made many of his songs popular standards.
+Handsome baritone Dennis King became a top matinee idol starring in three of Friml's biggest 1920s hits

 Friml continued composing into the 1940s, when many dismissed his work as out of date.
+He accepted the change in popular taste and segued into teaching.
 But his best songs are still enjoyed by anyone who has a weakness for melody and romance.

 Romberg: "Deep In My Heart"

 Hungarian-born Sigmund Romberg contributed to more than fifty Broadway scores as staff composer for the Shubert Brothers, including numerous revues and several Al Jolson vehicles.
 However, Romberg knew his talents deserved a more ambitious showcase, and on several occasions he argued his way into creating the most successful operettas the Shuberts ever produced

 The Blue Paradise (1915 - 356 performances) was set in a Viennese cafe, where a man learns it is impossible to recapture a long lost love.
 The sentimental waltz "Auf Wiedersehen" became Romberg's first hit, and made a star of 18 year old soprano Vivienne Segal.